oatlog/oatlog/doc/extended_abstract/main.typ

         yet implemented include executing rulesets other than the entire set of rules, extraction and `:merge` which is necessary for lattice-based reasoning.

-        In microbenchmarks, particularly for fast-growing theories, oatlog is faster than egglog.
-        This is primarily due to using static indexes, specifically static BTrees, that are recreated rather than mutated during rebuilding.
+        In microbenchmarks, oatlog is faster than egglog for small e-graphs and for fast-growing theories.
+This is primarily due to oatlog using static indexes, specifically static BTrees, that are recreated rather than mutated during rebuilding.
 We are planning to address this further, by accelerating the innermost loop of BTree traversal with SIMD and by adaptively using a dynamic instead of static index data structure, in addition to other ongoing work on whole-ruleset optimization and on improving egglog parity.

       ],
     ),
   ),
 )

-//= Background
-//#TODO[Equality saturation, egglog, interpreter, embeddability.
-Language vs engine]

 = Introducing oatlog